 As it stands, then, the high resources used by the System Idle Process is the resources not being used by the CPU.
 It might sound crazy, but trust us when we say that it makes a lot of sense if you think about it.
 It’s basically a placeholder, but according to the Task Manager, it’s the “percentage of time the processor is idle.”
 Now, the folks at Microsoft chose to hide the System Idle Process in Windows 11/10, but clicking on the details tab should bring it before your eyes.

 We should point out that this feature dates back to 1993 with the launch of Windows NT.
 Not to mention, the same feature can be found in a Linux-based operating system, though it works a bit differently there.
 Clearly, this is a normal aspect of most operating systems; therefore, the user should have nothing to fear at all.

 There’s not much you need to do in this case, but you may do the following if you see System Idle Process regularly using high CPU usage:

 - Run System File Checker to replace potentially corrupted OS files with good ones

 - Run your antivirus scan to check for malware.

 If your computer is suffering from slowdowns, the first step is usually to check the Task Manager to see what is running in the background.
-You might come across the System Idle Process and wondering if it is the cause, but that’s not the case.
+You might come across the System Idle Process and wonder if it is the cause, but that’s not the case.

 You see, as we’ve stated above, the high CPU usage by this system process is merely a placeholder.
 That means, if your computer is running poorly, then chances are it has everything to do with low memory than anything else.

-Surely, it has almost nothing to do with the System Idle Process so that you can remove such thoughts from your mind right now.
+Surely, it has almost nothing to do with the System Idle Process so you can remove such thoughts from your mind right now.